 This first one really depends on what your kids are interested in.
 Do they like to read?
 Watch movies?
 Play games?
 No matter what the interest is, tailor entertainment needs to match.

 Set up a portable DVD player, fully charge a tablet, or pick up a new book.
 If your kids can’t agree on things, bring options!
 It is always better to have two tablets with two movies playing rather than two fighting children.
+If your children have seen all the newest movies and get bored with them you could take the time to convert your old VHS movies to digital and put them on your tablets.
+Imagine your children watching the classic Disney movies, you would at least have hours of quiet children.

 Of course, bring headphones for the kids.
 If not, you might find yourself listening to Frozen or Moana on repeat.